riveroreyes/ng12-module-federation/README.md

 Teams using Nx gain the advantage of building full-stack applications with their preferred framework alongside Nx’s advanced code generation and project dependency graph, plus a unified experience for both frontend and backend developers.

 Visit [Nx Cloud](https://nx.app/) to learn more.

+## ☁ Instructions for this project

+* npm install
+* ng build --configuration=development remote
+* ng build --configuration=development leftnav
+* Afterward, go to the /dist/apps/ folder, and there, run http-server or if you want use PHP: php -S localhost:8080

+* ng serve --project=container